hawkishnes/Searcher/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: ''
-assignees: ''
+assignees: 'Hawkishnes'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear explaination of the feature

-**Describe the solution you'd like**
+**Describe the implentation you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and how.

-**Describe alternatives you've considered**
+**Images (If possible)**
-A clear and concise description of any alternative solutions or features you've considered.
+Put images that you've made here.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request here.